-I’m myself a theatremaker, so I came from the headspace of a theatremaker, which essentially means I make my own material and perform in it.
-But this turns out to be rather hard to film… nevertheless I was acting in it and I also screenwrote.
+I came from my usual headspace of a theatremaker, where I would make my own material and perform in it.
+But this turns out to be rather hard to film… nevertheless, I was acting in it and I also screenwrote.

 I previously graduated from the VCA in theatre practice, which is essentially about acting but also writing for theatre.

 Joe was inspired by the Japanese director Akira Kurosawa.
 We watched a beautiful film of his called Dreams, about a young Japanese boy who meets the spirits of a destroyed peach orchard.

 And for me it’s probably David Lynch – just how surreal it is.
 He works with surrealism really well.